 In addition, the eggshells neutralize the pH level of the compost you made from them.
 One thing you should remember is that eggshells do not make the soil alkaline but neutralize it.

 2. Barrier Against the Pesky Crawlers

-Coarsely crumbled, egg shells form an effective barrier against soft bodied garden pests like snails and slugs that eat your plants.
-They do not risk through this sharp and uncomfortable jagged shells.
+Coarsely crumbled, eggshells form an effective barrier against soft-bodied garden pests like snails and slugs that eat your plants.
+They do not risk through these sharp and uncomfortable jagged shells.

-To do this, encircle roughly crushed layer of eggshells around the plants that are sensitive to such pests.
+To do this, encircle roughly crushed layers of eggshells around the plants that are sensitive to such pests.

 When the seedlings are big enough and require transplanting, simply crack the shells from beneath and plant them.

-This will also help in healthy growth of tomato plant and develop its resistance to diseases, especially against blossom end rot occurs due to lack of calcium.
+This will also help in the healthy growth of the tomato plants and develop its resistance to diseases, especially against blossom end rot occurs due to lack of calcium.

 You can also use eggshells as mineral fertilizer directly.
 For this you will need to crumble or grind shells as thinly as possible, then spread this powder at the surface of your crop or ornamental plants and incorporate the soil by a light scratching.

 Your plants will thank you for this natural mineral intake and it’ll also help them in recovering calcium deficiency.
 This fertilizer is also suitable for indoor plants.
 Eggshell fertilizer is good for olives, oleander, zucchini, and tomatoes.

 This one is certainly recommendable, especially if you are growing chives in a pot.
 Drop a handful of crushed eggshells around the roots, these will decompose gradually and provide calcium, which chives like so much.